nullgr/instant-validation/README.md

 Describe in the constructor all the fields, that you will check.
 Like in the [example](#form-example).
 You can describe for each field [1 or many rules](#creating-validation-rules).

-### prevalidate({state}, showErrorsOnStart = false)
+### addValidation({state}, showErrorsOnStart = false)

-When you are creating the component state, you can use this method to prevalidate/validate the state fields.
+When you are creating the component state, you can use this method to addValidation/validate the state fields.
 See the [example](#form-example).
 If you want, you can set `showErrorsOnStart` to true, so fields will be validated and you will get all the errors in the first component render.
-When you are adding a Validator with `Validator.prevalidate` method, all the fields will be prevalidated.
+When you are adding a Validator with `Validator.addValidation` method, all the fields will be prevalidated.
 Prevalidation means, that you will get no error message, if the field has not passed a validation rule (`'prevalidation-failed'`).
 Validation means, that you will get an error message, if the field has not passed a validation rule (`'validation-failed'`).